Code-Institute-Submissions/Siobhanmcc-django_JanResub/README.md

 - [Django 3.23](https://docs.djangoproject.com/en/3.2/releases/)
 Django is a free and open-source web framework that I've used to render the back-end Python with the front-end Bootstrap.

-### Color Scheme
+### Colour Scheme
-For the color scheme, I've used davy's grey #555555 and black #000000 in the navbar and most pages.
+For the colour scheme, I've used davy's grey #555555 and black #000000 in the navbar and most pages.
 I chose green #198754 and blue #2596be for some icons to highlight.
 Overall, I tried to keep a simple classic look.

 ### Icons
 [Font Awesome 5.15](https://fontawesome.com/)